Todd Sanders, Ph.D. (London School of Economics)

 Research Region: East and Southern Africa, United Kingdom

 Todd Sanders moved to Toronto in 2004 from the University of Cambridge, where he was a University Lecturer in Social Anthropology, Member of the Centre of African Studies and Fellow of Wolfson College.
-He has also taught at the London School of Economics & Political Science, the School of Oriental and African Studies, the University of California Santa Barbara and the Norwegian University of Science and Technology.
+He has also taught at the London School of Economics, the School of Oriental and African Studies, the University of California Santa Barbara and the Norwegian University of Science and Technology.

 Sanders’ research is concerned with the production and politics of knowledge.
 His early work focused on African and Euro-American knowledge practices, and (often) their entanglements.
 This led to projects on ritual, witchcraft, rainmaking, conspiracy theory and discourses of global governance.
 In recent years, he has dwelt increasingly on Euro-American knowledge practices and knowledge-making institutions.
 See below for selected publications; a longer list can be found here.